Create an Azure support request

 - Integrated: You can easily open a support request when you're troubleshooting an issue with an Azure resource, without switching context.

-- Efficient: Gather the key information your support agent needs to efficiently resolve your issue.
+- Efficient: Gather the key information your support engineer needs to efficiently resolve your issue.

 You can get to Help + support in the Azure portal.
 It's available from the Azure portal menu, the global header, or the resource menu for a service.
 Before you can file a support request, you must have appropriate permissions.